JanBoonen/TwsApiCpp/README.md

 * dir source/PosixClient contains the needed copy of the IB POSIX C++ sources.

 ## Examples programs
-There are some examples programs included in the Test directory.
-The most usefull downloads hystorical data.
+There are some examples programs included in the [TwsApiC++/Test/Src](https://github.com/JanBoonen/TwsApiCpp/tree/master/TwsApiC%2B%2B/Test/Src) directory.

 ## What does TwsApiCpp offers you